 Guild of All Souls

 Founded in 1873 as the Guild Burial Society, The Guild of All Souls is a "devotional society dedicated to praying for the souls of the Faithful Departed, and teaching the Catholic doctrine of the Communion of Saints."
 The S. Clement's Ward of supports prayer for the faithful departed through daily prayer at the Shrine of Our Lady Clemency, where deceased members of the Guild are also remembered.
 The Guild also sponsors Requiem Masses and Vespers of the Dead.

 Confraternity of the Blessed Sacrament

-The Confraternity of the Blessed Sacrament of the Body and Blood of Christ, or Confraternity of the Blessed Sacrament, is a devoted to the veneration of Our Lord's Real Presence in the Eucharist.
-The guild's work at S. Clement's includes the support of Benediction of the Blessed Sacrament, and through the organization of the night-long Maundy Thursday Vigil, which is the last remaining night-long Vigil in the city of Philadelphia.
+The Confraternity of the Blessed Sacrament of the Body and Blood of Christ, or Confraternity of the Blessed Sacrament, is a society devoted to the veneration of Our Lord's Real Presence in the Eucharist.
+The guild's work at S. Clement's includes the support of Benediction of the Blessed Sacrament and the organization of the night-long Maundy Thursday Vigil, which is the last remaining night-long Vigil in the city of Philadelphia.

 Order of the Guardians of the Shrine of Our Lady of Clemency